Palks-Studio/santeplusai/README.md

 - long-term stability and maintainability
 - attack surface minimized to the bare minimum

-The goal was not to maximize technical complexity, but to build a robust, readable, and predictable system capable of functioning reliably without constant supervision.
+The goal was not to maximize technical complexity, but to build a robust, readable,
+and predictable system capable of functioning reliably without constant supervision.

 ---

 ## General Architecture

 The project is structured around three distinct subsystems, deliberately separated by role and exposure level.
 This organization helps minimize the attack surface, clarify responsibilities, and ensure simple long-term maintenance.

 The architecture is based on the following blocks:

-- `site/`: public static layer (HTML, assets, JavaScript)
+- `site/`: public static site, including protected server entry points
-- `web/`: sensitive server-side logic (payment, billing, distribution)
+- `web/`: minimal exposed technical layer (server entry point, access rules)
-- `worker/`: asynchronous internal processing (automation, maintenance)
+- `worker/`: asynchronous internal processing (bot, automation, maintenance)

 Each subsystem is logically independent but interacts in a controlled manner with the others.